 Here's a question for you?
 What is your university saying about attending external events (physically) in the next academic year?
 Are you getting any guidance about attending meetings, conferences, training, etc?

 On Monday I was still on leave, so it wasn’t until Tuesday that I was back at work and then it was off to London for some meetings.
-I had expected a fair few e-mails in mu inbox, but in the end there was just over eighty.
+I had expected a fair few e-mails in my inbox, but in the end there were just over eighty.
 I managed to clear them all by 2pm (including all the extra ones that arrived after I started).
 I follow an Inbox Zero approach which works well for me.

 There were a few other online places to check as well, Teams, Yammer and Slack.
 I also checked my Jira boards as well.

 After being away on leave I find it usually takes me a day or so to re-adjust to work mode, catch up with what I am doing, what I have missed and what I need to do, including those urgent things.
 I haven’t yet found a quick way to do this.
 So when attending a 9:30am online meeting in Teams that morning, I wasn’t really in the zone… It certainly didn’t help that I was trying to attend the meeting whilst travelling at 125mph on a train.
 The connectivity wasn’t great, and as a result I missed some stuff, sometimes people sounded like a Dalek and the latency issues meant that I was unable to participate fully.

 Wednesday morning saw me in the Bristol office attending various meetings in my role as Head of HE and Student Experience.
 Various items were discussed both external facing topics as well as internal processes.

 After a morning in the Bristol office it was up North to Liverpool where I am recording a podcast on the following day.